bchantech/ZumaBlitzRemake/CONTRIBUTING.md

 Discord: `Shambles#3117`.
 You can also join the [Sphere Matchers](https://discord.gg/gJgy5x5) Discord server, verify yourself, and find the "Zuma Blitz Remake" thread.

+## Cloning
+If you are new to Git, or are uncomfortable with command-line, it is recommended to download [GitHub Desktop](https://desktop.github.com/).

+1. Fork the repository.
+2. Clone your fork.
+2. Start testing, or editing code/assets.

 ## Code
 Since ZBR will be implementing features from Zuma Blitz that OpenSMCE does not have, you may want to edit the codebase in order for things to, well... work!